-Psychiatric injury is an illness or condition recognized by a qualified psychiatrist or a clinical psychologist.
-Although they may appear to be doing fine, victims of psychiatric injury can suffer from depression, anxiety, post-traumatic stress disorder or chronic fatigue syndrome.
+Psychiatric injury can be an illness or condition recognized by a qualified psychiatrist or a clinical psychologist.
+However, while a specific psychiatric diagnosis of the condition that is causing psychological symptoms is preferable, it is no longer a strict legal requirement.
+Although they may appear to be doing fine, victims of psychiatric injury can suffer from depression, an anxiety disorder, phobias or post-traumatic stress disorder.

 This type of injury can occur from shock, grief, distress, emotional trauma, extended anxiety, chronic pain, health concerns, overwhelming work stress, sleep deprivation or a combination of the above.
 Once a patient is diagnosed with a psychiatric condition, it can profoundly affect the quality of life for the patient and their loved ones.
 Psychiatric injuries can be directly caused by the physical and emotional trauma suffered by a person who is seriously injured in a motor vehicle accident, a slip and fall accident, a hit and run accident or a pedestrian accident.
 Psychiatric injuries can also arise in the absence of any physical injury.

 A psychiatric injury can also occur to a bystander or rescuer by simply watching a traumatic incident unfold.
 Such patients are categorized as secondary victims, while the injured person suffering directly is called a primary victim.
 Secondary victims may be eligible for compensation for nervous shock if certain conditions are met, depending on each case’s unique circumstances and the relationship between the observer and the primary victim.